This Is My Life

 - Invite students to create a time line of their own lives and to extend that time line 50 years into the future.
 Explain that the time line should depict their lives as they want them to be.

 - Encourage students to explore their talents, goals, and dreams before creating the time line.
-They might visit such Web sites as Choosing a College Major: How to Chart Your Ideal Path, Choosing a Career, Deciding Your Goals, and so on, before creating their time lines.
+They might visit such Web sites as Choosing a College Major: How to Chart Your Ideal Path, The Key to Choosing the Right Career, Deciding Your Goals, and so on, before creating their time lines.

 - Encourage students to use their own time lines to develop plans for reaching future goals.